-Business Guidance for the California Consumer Privacy Act Sep 4, 2018
+Business Guidance for the California Consumer Privacy Act on Sep 4, 2018

 EXPLANATION AND BRIEF HISTORY

 The California privacy law, called the California Consumer Privacy Act (CCPA) of 2018, and also referred to as AB 375, was legislatively passed on June 28, 2018, to take effect from January 1, 2020.
 The bill which was signed into law by the Governor of California, Jerry Brown, is set to change and better monitor how businesses handle people’s personal information and data in California, the most populous state in the United States of America.

 The law quickly came about as a result of a citizens’ initiative that the California legislative wanted to avoid.
 California citizens can use ballot initiatives to propose new laws and constitutional amendments without necessarily going through the legislative process.
 Once the new law was passed, the sponsors of the citizens’ initiative agreed to withdraw the initiative from the ballot.

 The CCPA will give customers more control over their personal data.
 It requires that, upon customers’ requests, companies and businesses collecting and holding personal information report to the customers certain specifics about their personal data that has been collected.
 The reports must include for what purpose their data was collected and which third-parties have received their personal data.